wp-plugins/amazon-link/readme.txt

 So `%PRICE%UK#, %PRICE%DE#, %PRICE%FR#` would generate a list of prices from the UK, Germany and France.

-= I am displaying a lot of Amazon links on my site, can I speed it up? =
+**I am displaying a lot of Amazon links on my site, can I speed it up?**

 If you have a lot of Amazon links displayed this can slow down your site considerably as the plugin needs to retrieve data from the Amazon servers for every link.